junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Fury flared inside Cas, making the pain in his wings so much easier to ignore.
 >
-> The prayer's voice echoed loudly in his head: "Dear God." *You're Dean Winchester, the one they told me about, the one chosen by our Father, our savior on Earth.*
+> The prayer's voice echoed loudly in his head as he tuned in: "Dear God." *You're Dean Winchester, the one they told me about, the one chosen by our Father, our savior on Earth.*
 >
 > Castiel flapped his wounded wings, flying through the ether that connected the land and filled in between the dimensions.
-He navigated through it like fish in the sea, or bird in the sky, as a better metaphor.
+He navigated through it like fish in the sea -- or bird in the sky, as a better metaphor.
 >
 > "Our Father, who art in Heaven, hallowed be thy name --"
 >